jonchurch/reddit-dl/Readme.md

 Usage: reddit-dl [options] <subreddit> <output_dir>

 Options:
-  -V, --version                                                output the version number -s, --sort [hot, new, top, rising, controversial, random]  Sort filter.
-Default is top -t, --time <value>                                           Time, one of hour, day, week, month, year, all.
-Default is all -l, --limit <value>                                          Limit, number of posts to check -h, --help                                                   output usage information
+  -V, --version         output the version number
+  -s, --sort <string>   Sort filter, one of hot, new, top, rising, controversial, random.
+Default is top -t, --time <string>   Time, one of hour, day, week, month, year, all.
+Default is all -l, --limit <number>  Limit, number of posts to check.
+Default is 100 -h, --help            output usage information
 ```